We provide professional consulting for science researchers on:

-- Cardiothoracic Surgery Project – developed HIPAA-protected surgical procedure database for regulatory outcome reporting and research into overall treatment outcomes (Weill Cornell Medical College)
+- Cardiothoracic Surgery Project – developed HIPAA-protected surgical procedure database for regulatory outcome reporting and research into overall treatment outcomes (Weill Cornell Medicine)

 - Maize Disease Resistance Project – ported plant breeding data from Access to SQL Server; developing a web front end for queries.

 Our consulting staff can also operate as part of your research team providing computational science research support on a short-term or long-term basis, e.g., developing, maintaining, and upgrading web-database interfaces, etc.

 if you are interested in database or data-related consulting.